amunch/UNIX_Class/reading01/README.md

 This will create the file private only readable by you.

-**2.** To create a symobolic link in your home directory for the specified afs ppath, /afs/nd.edu/coursesp.16/cse/cse20189.01, use the ln command, with the -s option to create a symlink.
+**2.** To create a symbolic link in your home directory for the specified afs ppath, /afs/nd.edu/coursesp.16/cse/cse20189.01, use the ln command, with the -s option to create a symlink.
 The form for this command is ln -s targetfile linkname:

 	$ ln -s /afs/nd.edu/coursesp.16/cse/cse20189.01 cse202189